muppet9010/factorio-muppet-streamer/README.md

 Notes:

+- This feature uses a custom permission group when active.
 - While activated the player will be kicked out of any vehicle they are in and prevented from entering one.
 - While activated the player will loose control over their weapons targetign and firing behaviour.
 - While activated the player can not change active gun via the switch to next weapon key.